liltinkerer/detect-and-kill-adblock/README.md

 ## How does it work?

-* Create a fake ad, insert it in the DOM, but hide it from users viewport.
+* Create a fake ad, insert it in the DOM, but hide it from the user's viewport.
 * Check if adblocking software is working by hiding the fake ad.
 * If so, add class adb to body or generate warnings/nag-screens.